mn3mnn/flights-watcher-tkinter-selenium/README.md

 # flights-watcher-tkinter-selenium
-A python tkinter application that sends notifications via email when price get changed for a selected flight.
+A Python tkinter application that sends notifications via email when prices get changed for a selected flight.

+for this project, I've used:

+- tkinter
+- selenium webdriver
+- sqlite3
+- threading

+to learn how to use it, kindly watch usage.mp4